50242-0070-XX Gazyva 1000 MG/40ML SOLN (GENENTECH)

 Obinutuzumab is considered medically appropriate for renewal if ALL of the following criteria are met:

-Individual continues to meet initial approval criteria for follicular lymphoma, Non-Hodgkin’s Lymphoma diagnosed as Malt Lymphoma (Gastric or Non Gastric), Marginal Zone Lymphoma, Primary Cutaneous B-Cell Lymphoma, (chronic lymphocytic leukemia/small lymphocytic lymphoma indication is NOT medically appropriate for renewal)
+Individual continues to meet initial approval criteria for follicular lymphoma, Non-Hodgkin’s Lymphoma diagnosed as Malt Lymphoma (Gastric or Non Gastric) or Marginal Zone Lymphoma (Splenic or Nodal), Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma indication is NOT medically appropriate for renewal)

 Response to treatment is indicated by stabilization of disease or decrease in size of tumor or tumor spread

 Absence of unacceptable toxicity from the drug.
-Examples of unacceptable toxicity include the following (e.g. gastrointestinal perforation, progressive multifocal encephalopathy, hepatitis B reactivation, severe neutropenia, severe thrombocytopenia, severe infusion reactions, etc)
+Examples of unacceptable toxicity include the following (e.g. progressive multifocal leukoencephalopathy (PML), hepatitis B reactivation, severe neutropenia/febrile neutropenia, severe thrombocytopenia, severe infusion reactions, hypersensitivity reactions including serum sickness, tumor lysis syndrome, etc)